 Another drawback is that he forgets your credit card anywhere which results in thieves stealing your balances until you block them.
 And you need to go through blocking it and other legal headaches.

-So use it yourself to have knowledge and control of how much credit you spent.
+So use it yourself to have knowledge and control over how much credit you spent.

 5. Avoid cash withdrawals